 We have high expectations of pupil behaviour both in class, clubs and activities and when representing the school.
 Children enjoy positions of responsibility and respond well to these.
-Our Head Boy, Deputy Head Boys and other Year 8 prefects speak in assembly every week and each member of Year 8 presents an assembly on a theme of his choice.
-Year 8 prefects have particular responsibilities for Charities, School Council, ICT, Sport, the Playground, wellbeing, the Pre-Prep and Music.
-All Year 8 boys act as monitors for younger forms and help them every day during form time and registration.
-Last year, members of Year 6 spent an afternoon sharing books that they had made about Sikhism with boys in Years 2, 3 and 4.
+Our Head Pupil, Deputy Head Pupils and other Year 8 prefects speak in assembly every week and each member of Year 8 presents an assembly on a theme of their choice.
+Year 8 prefects have particular responsibilities for Charities, School Council, ICT, Sport, the Playground, Wellbeing, Drama, the Pre-Prep and Music.
+All Year 8 pupils act as monitors for younger forms and help them every day during form time and registration.
 Pupils in all years spend one assembly per year talking about their learning to their parents and then showing them their books as well as guiding them during tours on our Open Days.

 One of the most wonderful things to see is the older pupils helping and playing with the younger ones at playtime or praising them in assembly.
 All of these opportunities for children of different ages to interact has created a very positive bond between pupils.
-The Wellbeing Committee has its own brightly coloured "Find a Friend Bench" in the playground so if a child doesn't have anyone to play with or has a problem, a member of School Council or an older boy will help them.
-Another initiative started by School Council a few years ago is "Storytime" where older boys read to small groups of younger pupils.
+The Wellbeing Committee has its own brightly coloured "Find a Friend Bench" in the playground so if a child doesn't have anyone to play with or has a problem, a member of School Council or an older pupil will help them.